-2.21 New Standards, amendments and interpretations in issue but not yet effective
+2.20 New Standards, amendments and interpretations in issue but not yet effective

-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted; however, except as stated in Note 2.1 (f), the Bank has not early adopted the new and amended standards in preparing these consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2024 and earlier application is permitted.
+The Bank has not early adopted the new and amended standards in preparing these consolidated financial statements.